 We managed to grab the attention of one of the very few cab drivers passing by, likely the least loquacious in all of Yazd, who, after reassuring us that even though the trunk was left open and we were darting at full speed on an unforgivingly potholed road, our suitcases were totally safe.
 Needless to say, after such an adventurous ride, the driver, according to tradition, dropped us in the middle of nowhere.
 Granted, not far from our hotel, but still somewhere unfamiliar in the slightly-pink sand-hued labyrinth.

-If you come by bus like we did, you will quickly understand when you are approaching Yazd: the already seldom vegetation starts disappearing all together, a forest of wind catchers (badgirs) sketching the skyline.
+If you come by bus like we did, you will quickly understand when you are approaching Yazd: the already seldom vegetation starts disappearing altogether, a forest of wind catchers (badgirs) sketching the skyline.

 Yazd might have been a quiet, desolate place a couple of years ago, but right now it definitely is a bustling city with all sorts of vehicles racing back and forth the main roads, markets, shops and shopping malls open all day.
 Still processing the transformation, Madi kept muttering that modern urbanization had evolved too fast in Yazd, faster than other places she would have rather expected, merely giving older and younger generations the time to catch up and accustom themselves to their new reality.